What you will study

 Languages diagnostics website will help you decide which module (beginners' or intermediate level) is the best starting point for you.

 If you have little prior experience of studying French you should start your studies with

 Bon départ: beginners' French (L192) (30 credits), followed by undergraduate.qualification.pathways.W41-1,module,L192,,1 Ouverture: intermediate French (L120) (30 credits).
 We strongly recommend all students study the intermediate French module, as this will provide you with the ideal preparation for further French study at Stage 2. undergraduate.qualification.pathways.W41-1,module,L120,,1

 To complete this stage you have a choice; if you have prior experience of language study we recommend that you take another intermediate level language module in German, Spanish or Italian.
-Alternatively you might want to study one of the beginners’ language modules (Chinese, German, Italian, Spanish or Welsh) or develop your academic language skills with
+Alternatively you could study one of the beginners’ language modules (Chinese, German, Italian, Spanish or Welsh); develop your academic communication skills with

 Stage 2 comprises one French and one English 60-credit module.

 Envol: upper intermediate French (L211) will expand your ability to use the language, deepen your cultural knowledge and develop your study skills.
 It uses an exciting blend of interactive online, audio-visual and print resources to give you a structured overview of key aspects of life in the French-speaking world today.
 You‘ll study a number of topics including: lifestyle, habitat, culture, the environment, politics, science and technology.
 You’ll also attend a residential school in France (or study an online alternative).
 On completing the module, your language proficiency will be at level B2 of the Common European Framework of Reference. undergraduate.qualification.pathways.W41-1,module,L211,,1